A Feasibility-Driven Approach to Control-Limited DDP: Optimal control problems

+\begin{IEEEbiography}[{ }] {Henrique Ferrolho} received his M.Sc. degree in informatics and computing engineering from the University of Porto, Porto, Portugal in 2017.

-\begin{IEEEbiography}[{ }] {Joan Solà} received the M.Sc. degree in telecommunication and electronics from the Universitat Politècnica de Catalunya, Barcelona, Spain, and the Ph.D. degree in robotics from the University of Toulouse, Toulouse, France, in 2007.
+He is currently pursuing a Ph.D. degree in robotics and autonomous systems at the University of Edinburgh under the supervision of S. Vijayakumar.
+His research interests include robust motion planning, and optimal control of agile robotic systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Joan Solà} received the M.Sc. degree in telecommunication and electronics from the Universitat Politècnica de Catalunya, Barcelona, Spain, and the Ph.D. degree in robotics from the University of Toulouse, Toulouse, France, in 2007.

-He is currently a Ramón y Cajal Researcher with the Institut de Robòtica i Informàtica Industrial, CSIC-UPC, Barcelona, Spain.
+He is currently a CSIC Researcher with the Institut de Robòtica i Informàtica Industrial, CSIC-UPC, Barcelona, Spain.
 He has also worked in the industry in the renewable energies sector, and was involved in the construction of a manned submarine for depths up to 1200 m.
 He has contributed to monocular SLAM, especially in the undelayed initialization of landmarks, and is interested in state estimation for robots with particularly large dynamics and degrees of freedom, such as humanoids and aerial manipulators.
-His current projects turn around whole-body estimation and control, including multisensor fusion, localization and mapping,machine learning, and model predictive control. \end{IEEEbiography}
+His current projects turn around whole-body estimation and control, including multisensor fusion, localization and mapping, machine learning, and model predictive control. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {Nicolas Mansard} received the M.Sc. degree in computer science from the University of Grenoble, Grenoble, France, in 2003 and the Ph.D. degree in robotics from the University of Rennes, Rennes, France, in 2006
+\begin{IEEEbiography}[{ }] {Nicolas Mansard} received the M.Sc. degree in computer science from the University of Grenoble, Grenoble, France, in 2003 and the Ph.D. degree in robotics from the University of Rennes, Rennes, France, in 2006.

 He has been a CNRS Researcher since 2009.
 He was then Postdoctoral Researcher at Stanford University, Stanford, CA, USA with O. Khatib in 2007 and in JRL-Japan with A. Kheddar in 2008.
 He was Invited Researcher at the University of Washington with E. Todorov in 2014.
-He received the CNRS Bronze Medal in 2015 (one medal is award in France in automatic/robotic/signal-processing every year).
+He received the CNRS Bronze Medal in 2015 (one medal is awarded in France in automatic/robotic/signal-processing every year).
 His main research interests include the motion generation, planning and control of complex robots, with a special regard in humanoid robotics.
 His expertise covers sensor-based (vision and force) control, numerical mathematics for control, bipedal locomotion and locomotion planning.
-He published more than 70 papers in international journals and conferences and supervised 10 Ph.D. thesis.
+He published more than 70 papers in international journals and conferences and supervised 10 Ph.D. theses.

 Dr. Mansard is currently an Associate Editor of the \textsc{IEEE Transactions on Robotics}. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Sethu Vijayakumar} received the Ph.D. degree in computer science and engineering from the Tokyo Institute of Technology, Tokyo, Japan, in 1998.